Dementia and Eating Issues

 Dementia-related weight loss can be caused by many different things.
 Unintended weight loss and poor food intake can lead to malnutrition, which has serious health consequences.
 Malnutrition can also reduce mobility, impair posture, decrease strength, and increase fall risk (10).

 Additionally, malnutrition can weaken the immune system, prevent wounds from healing, and cause problems in the eyes, brain, and kidneys (10).
-Malnutrition also negatively affects the heart and lungs, gastrointestinal processes, and psychosocial health (11).
+Malnutrition also negatively affects the heart and lungs, GI health, and mental health (11).

 NOTE: The High Calorie SHAKES e-Cookbook available with 25 delicious recipes to STOP unintended weight loss in older adults.